 You may find this one a bit creepier than the sailing stones due to its history.
 The creek is actually a deadly waterway that has managed to drag down everyone who ever set foot in it.

-On first glance, Bolton Strid looks just like your regular picturesque creek that you would see on a postcard.
-However, under the surface lies danger that has already claimed the lives of many.
+At first glance, Bolton Strid looks just like the regular picturesque creek that you would see on a postcard.
+However, under the surface lies the danger that has already claimed the lives of many.
 The reason this creek is special is that the waters change orientation.
 Instead of flowing in a wide horizontal course, the waters begin to flow vertically in the tight shaft created by the natural rock.
 That leads to a deep and powerful current which eventually creates a void where people (and other things) can become trapped.

 The area remains popular for hiking and walks, but it’s also full of warning signs to be careful near the water.
 If you ever visit, you must remember to keep a safe distance from the deadly waterway.

 During wintertime and springtime, Spotted Lake looks no different than any other body of water.
 However, as soon as most of the water gets evaporated in summer, tons of huge pools show up, leaving a landscape that is full of yellow, blue, and green spots in polka-dotted shapes.

 Spotted Lake has been considered a sacred place for many centuries by the indigenous people of the Okanagan Nation.
 The indigenous people had the belief that each of the different circles had different healing and medicinal properties.
 The history of the lake is complex — during World War I, minerals from the lake were taken and used to produce ammunition.